fcipaq/picohero_pplib/README.md

 - analog control stick, 3 buttons and on/off switch
 - 3W speaker
 - micro SD card slot tied via SPI (for space constraints it’s push/pull so a it’s a little fiddly to remove the SD card)
-- dimensions: 136mm x 60mm x 12mm; weight: 100g including 600 mAh battery
+- dimensions: 136mm x 60mm x 12mm; weight: 100g including a 600 mAh battery
 - optional charging circuitry when using a RPi Pico module without builtin charger.

 I originally intended to call the handheld *Pico Pad* – however a Czech company was a couple days faster.
 I then came up with the idea to name the device *Pico Hero* - which apparently is also the name of already existing game.
+And finally *Pico Pal* appears to be the name of a crowdfunding project...
 That *Pico* namespace seems to be really, really crowded...

 Now, the device features a simple library which does the hardware handling.
 The library is for *Arduino* so you just need to put it in your libraries folder and can start developing right away.